chriswongwk/citrixahv/w10goldimage/w10goldimage.rst

 Overview
 ++++++++

-In this exercise you will use the Prism to deploy a Windows 10 template image to be used as a Master (often referred to as "Gold") image for XenDesktop.
+In this exercise you will use the CLI to deploy a Windows 10 template image to be used as a Master (often referred to as "Gold") image for XenDesktop.
 Once the image has been created, you will snapshot the VM in Prism.

 Creating the VM (via CLI)
 +++++++++++++++++++++++++